 - Offline functioning – Mobile websites require an active internet connection; offline support provides pre-loaded web pages.
 Mobile apps can work efficiently on and off the internet.
 Though they need an active connection for downloading and installation, they can coherently service the users offline.

 - Interface – The interface offered by apps is much more intuitive than websites, making it user friendly and interactive.
-Since apps are developed separately for various operating systems, they can be designed according to the functionality preferred by the users of said operating systems.
+Since wearable app development is done separately for various operating systems, they can be designed according to the functionality preferred by the users of said operating systems.

 - Additional features – Mobile apps can also leverage the device capabilities to optimize the user experience.
 It can access mobile phone features like camera, GPS, microphone, and such to perform creative functions and engage users interactively.
 Some responsive mobile websites can also access these features, but the quality of interaction remains inferior to that of mobile apps.